As an Amazon Associate, we may receive a small commission from qualifying purchases but at no extra cost to you. Learn more.

 Thinking of getting a mix between the devoted and loyal Blue heeler and the beloved Chihuahua?

 Perhaps you are smitten by the beauty of this amazing designer dog.
 No doubt this is one of those breeds that catch the attention of the room any day.

 What if you love the idea of mixing the larger-than-life personality of the Chi and the sweet temperament of the Australian shepherd dog?

-Regardless of your reason for getting a Blue heeler Chihuahua mix, we have a ton of information for you.
+Regardless of your reason for getting a Blue heeler Chihuahua mix, I have a ton of information for you.

-In this post, we discuss everything you need to know before getting the cross.
-We go over the good, the bad, and the ugly of owning a Chi-heeler.
+In this post, I will discuss everything you need to know before getting this cross.
+I will go over the good, the bad, and the ugly of owning a Chi-heeler.

-Before you shell your cash for one puppy from the mix, you should determine whether she is right for you or not.
+Before you shell your cash for one puppy from a blue heeler mix with Chihuahua, you should determine whether she is right for you or not.

 Weight and Height

 The cross between a Blue heeler and a Chihuahua or simply, Chi-heeler, is the resulting offspring between a female Australian cattle dog (also called the heeler) and a male Chihuahua.

 With both dogs being varied in size, this mix is rare but it very much exists.